JakeH15/JakeH15.github.io/README.md

 ## Mechanisms of biofilm formation on chitin

-V. cholerae encodes a diverse array of secreted proteins which can contribute to biofilm formation.
+Vibrio cholerae encodes a diverse array of secreted proteins which can contribute to biofilm formation.
 Using chitin under fluid flow I am studying how strains carrying different subsets of proteins form biofilm on chitin